vincenthz/hs-cryptohash/README.md

 Incremental API
 ---------------

-it's based on 3 different functions, similar to the lowlevel operations of a typical hash:
+it's based on 4 different functions, similar to the lowlevel operations of a typical hash:

 * init: create a new hash context
 * update: update non-destructively a new hash context with a strict bytestring
+* updates: same as update, except that it takes a list of strict bytestring
 * finalize: finalize the context and returns a digest bytestring.

-all those operations are completely pure, and instead of changing the context as usual in others language, it create a new context each time.
+all those operations are completely pure, and instead of changing the context as usual in others language, it re-allocate a new context each time.

 One Pass API
 ------------